 Elizabeth I and Mary I

-Here you’ll find the tombs of Elizabeth I and Mary I. The coffins of these two queens, who are half-sisters, were placed one on top of the other.
+Here lie the tombs of Elizabeth I and Mary I. The coffins of these two queens, who are half-sisters, were placed one on top of the other.
 Elizabeth’s tomb is the visible one.
 A grand white marble effigy shows her in the death state clutching a sceptre.

 They were both daughters of Henry VIII (1491- 1547) who ruled during a period of religious turmoil which set his new Church of England against Catholicism.
 The Abbey tour book gives a brief history of these events and the opposing views held by the sisters.
 Mary I was a Roman Catholic and during her reign, Britain resumed close ties with the Pope.
 According to the Abbey website, even her coronation oil was a gift from the Catholic bishop of Arras.
-It was a replacement for the oil ‘tainted’ by her Protestant brother Edward VI during his coronation.
+It replaced the oil “tainted” by her Protestant brother Edward VI during his coronation.

 1. North Ambulatory